SmithBWare89/project-canvas/readme.md

 - Added contact form to enable e-mailing of information
 - Applied styles to contact form so that it is visible and center
 - Added social media links
-- Added icons to distinguish which icon is which (Courtesy of [font awesome](http://www.fontawesome.com))
+- Added icons to distinguish social media links
 - Disabled e-mail link for contact form when on larger screen sizes and set to enable on mobile.

 ##### V0.6 - Formatting Updates